Tania Chernova

 Tania Chernova (1920? – c.
-2015?) was a Russian-American woman known for serving in the Red Army as a sniper during World War II.
+2015?) was a Russian-American ballerina and medical trainee known for serving in the Red Army as a sniper during World War II.
 She traveled to Belarus to get her grandparents out of Russia, but upon arriving learned that German invaders had already killed them.
 After that, she joined the Soviet resistance on the Eastern Front, becoming an effective sniper.

 World War II

 Chernova and her group went to Stalingrad by traveling through the sewer system to reach the Russian lines.
 After that, she joined Vasily Zaitsev's sniper school and trained as a sniper.
 The group of snipers that Zaitsev formed was called "The Hares".
 Chernova participated in a raid on a German headquarters after which she and the rest of the Hares claimed to have killed Germans by picking off guards one by one.
 Tania claimed she had killed 24 soldiers.
-Chernova and Zaitsev were in love during the war but were later separated.
+Chernova and Zaitsev developed a relationship during the war, but were later separated.

 While on the way to the German front lines with a small team to assassinate the commander of the German Army at the Battle of Stalingrad, Field Marshall Friedrich Paulus, Chernova was badly wounded in her abdomen when the woman ahead of her stepped on a land mine.
 Chernova was admitted to a hospital in Tashkent and later recovered.
 She had received misinformation about Zaitsev being killed in an explosion at Stalingrad.
 After her recovery, she married someone else, but could not conceive because of the injury.